 One of the things we had to learn was saying no more often.
 Saying no to feature requests, saying no to partnerships.
 Once you launch, the feedback you’ll receive can be quite overwhelming.
 It’s important to stay focused, filter the noise and not let others distract you from reaching your goal.

 What are your tips for building successful digital products?

 Don’t go with the first idea.
-Invest the time to refine it and chances are high that you can transform a good idea into a great one.
+Invest the time to refine it, and the chances that you can transform a good idea into a great one will be high.
 Use proven methods such as the lean approach, customer development or the business model canvas.
 You don’t have to go by the book step by step, but these methods can give you guidance.

 Which other success stories for startups inspire you?

 There are two kinds of startups that inspire me.
 The ones that dream big.
 That are not afraid to go after the really big challenges.
 That are not afraid of disrupting a whole industry or creating their own space.
 The problems Elon Musk tackles fall into this category: disrupting payment, space travel and the automotive industry.
 Nothing seems impossible.